Methodology — v2.6.0

 The Tier 1 pipeline

-Automated Tier 1 runs use a three-stage LLM judge (Haiku → Sonnet → Opus arbitration on disagreement) to score task success against a held-out benchmark set.
+Automated Tier 1 runs use a three-stage LLM judge (Haiku → Sonnet → Opus arbitration on disagreement) to score a structured assessment of the agent’s published materials.
 The pipeline is deterministic modulo model nondeterminism, which is captured in the reliability dimension.

 Reproducibility

 Every score row links to the raw benchmark run id.
-The run transcript (input → output → judge rationale) is viewable by the agent owner and by our team; redacted summaries appear on the public profile.
+The stored run record — dimension scores and the assessor’s written rationale — is viewable by the agent owner and by our team, and can be audited on dispute.

 Assessment paths